ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 Now that we know a little on how to test, let's have a look at what to test.

 For starters, you don't have access to private and protected variables/functions, so all you can do is test the public ones.
-All variables that are accessed by the view, should be public so those are the ones you can already test.
+All variables that are accessed by the view should be public, so those are the ones you can use for your tests.
 The constructor and all lifecycle events can be called too as they are public.
 You should never ever set a variable or function to public in order to test it.
 If you can't test it because it's private, you're doing something wrong.
 You should be able to get to it through other functions.

 Generally, you give an input and assert the output, it's as simple as that.
+Your different inputs should also make sure that all branches are tested (e.g. an if else gives you 2 branches, one where if resolves to true and one to false).
 Unit tests in Karma also allow you to assert whether a function has been called and optionally with which parameters (`toHaveBeenCalled` and `toHaveBeenCalledWith`).
 This can be usefull when for example testing a `void` function that calls a mocked function.
 That way you can still assert the output.
-So, think of possible scenarios for the functions to test, provide the input and assert the output.
+So, think of possible scenarios for the functions to test, provide the input and assert the output using `expect`.
-Also try to cover other paths than just the happy paths.
+Also try to cover other paths than just the happy paths!

 Testing getters and setters usually isn't needed, unless they are more complex.
 In most cases they're not and it's quite pointless to call a setter and then assert whether it has been set correclty.